Is Overbooking Flights Legal in Europe?

 • A refund for their ticket

-• A compensation in cash of up to 600 Euros
+• Cash compensation of up to 600 Euros

-To make sure your rights are protected and get compensated for your overbooked flight, always ask for a written statement of denied boarding.
+To make sure your rights are protected and get compensated for an overbooked flight, always ask for a written statement of denied boarding from the airline company.
 This document must include:

 • The reason for being denied boarding